 UKFall - The UK Fireball Alliance

 The UK Fireball Alliance aims to recover freshly-fallen meteorites in the UK.
-Led by staff of London's Natural History Museum, UKFall is a collaboration between the UK’s meteor camera networks.
+Led by staff of the Open University and London's Natural History Museum, UKFall is a collaboration between the UK’s meteor camera networks.

 About 60,000 meteorites have been found world-wide